UziTech/emel/README.md

 ### Placeholders

-You can use placeholders to insert dynamic content any string value.
+You can use placeholders to insert dynamic content into any string value.

 Replacements can be a string to replace all placeholders with the same value: